-Most Expensive New England Home at $100 Million With Prohibition-Era Whiskey in the Cellar Has Sold, Here’s Who Bought It
+Sold: Most Expensive New England Estate at $100 Million With Prohibition-Era Whiskey in the Cellar

 Editor's note: This article was written by a Townsquare Media Northern New England contributor and may contain the individual's views, opinions or personal experiences.

 Wow!
-This estate has been in the William Ziegler family since 1905.
-Ziegler was a baking soda magnate who originally built this estate as a summer getaway to the country.
+This estate is the largest private island on the East Coast, and has been in the William Ziegler family since 1905.
+Ziegler was a baking soda magnate who originally built this estate as a summer getaway to the country, and now 118 years later, it has a new owner after going on and off-market for seven years.

 There will never be another opportunity for the town to control this property’s destiny, or to add an asset to benefit all of us like this.
 I believe 200 years from now, when people look at this property, they will look favorably on this transaction.